PPHSN was created in 1996 under the joint auspices of SPC and WHO

 > Read more about PPHSN...

 Strengthening capacity in epidemiology is a key recommendation from Health Ministers of the Region.
-In response, PPHSN regional partners (the Secretariat of the Pacific Community - SPC; The Pacific Island Health Officers Association – PIHOA; US Centers for Disease Control and Prevention – CDC; Fiji National University – FNU; and World Health Organization – WHO) have revitalised the existing PPHSN-FNU collaboration to deliver a tailored workforce development course, called the data for decision-making (DDM) course.
+In response, PPHSN regional partners (the Secretariat of the Pacific Community - SPC; The Pacific Island Health Officers Association – PIHOA; US Centers for Disease Control and Prevention – CDC; Fiji National University – FNU; and World Health Organization – WHO) have revitalised the existing PPHSN Data for decision-making (DDM) accredited training programme for the Pacific.
 Learn more...